Porcelain – Pottery which is white, translucent and highly fired. True porcelain is fired at over 1300 degrees centigrade

 Wrap it in a pillowcase or bag and seal it to prevent shards coming out.

 Either drop the object or hit it with a mallet to break it.
-You are aiming for a few large pieces, not to smash it entirely.
+You are aiming for a few large pieces, not to smash it into tiny bits!

 Tip the contents of the pillowcase or bag out onto a tray and sort the piece so you can fit it back together again like a jigsaw puzzle.